connorjacobsen/helpscout/README.md

 # Helpscout

-Ruby client for the HelpScout Mailbox API v2.
+Ruby client for the Helpscout Mailbox API v2.

 ## Installation